stopfstedt/behat-drupal-workshop/module_development.md

 * [ERMAHGERD ERTS DRERPERL!](https://github.com/stopfstedt/drermahgerd)
 * Do not use this, unless you have _Bad Judgement!_
 * Continuous integration:
-    - _Continously_ build and test your code on check-in
+    - _Continuously_ build and test your code on check-in
     - Notification on failure

 ## The Players